12 Ideas and Tips for Creating a Low-Maintenance Garden

 seating area overlooking the bay at sunset

-11. Grow a Garden of Low Maintenance Outdoor Potted Plants
+11. Grow Low-Maintenance Outdoor Potted Plants

 12. Keep a Garden Journal